WarwickAnimeSoc/AniMadeus-py/readme.md

 ## Running the Project

-To run the site locally for development, you should set up a virtual environment running Python 3.8.5 and install all the necessary dependencies from `requirements.txt` .
+To run the bot, setup a virtual environment running Python 3.14, and install the dependencies via `.venv/bin/pip install -e .`.

 This repository contains all the files needed to run the bot, except for the config file, which future webmasters will need to copy to their machine from the server.

 ## Todo